DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

         - Dynamic testing evaluates code in a runtime environment.
         - DAST is usually performed once a program has cleared SAST and basic code flaws have been fixed
         - DAST enables devs to trace subtle logical errors that are likely to cause security problems, without the need to create artificial error-inducing scenarios
-        - dynamic analysis is also effective for compatibility testing, detecting memory leakages, identifying dependencies, and analyzing software without accessing the software’s actual source code
+        - dynamic analysis is also effective for compatibility testing, detecting memory leakages, identifying dependencies, and analyzing software without accessing the software’s actual source code.
+Examples of DAST include Fuzzing and Web application vulnerability scanning
   - **Code Review**: A process where one or more developers examine another developer's code to identify any errors, security vulnerabilities, or areas for improvement.
       - Pass-around reviews are often done via email or using a central code review system, allowing developers to review code asynchronously.
       - Pair programming requires two programmers to work together, with one writing code and the other reviewing and tracking progress.